 3. Expect to make lots of friends.
 You’ll be placed in a patrol with 4-7 other Scouts whom you’ve probably never seen before, and you’ll go through the week with them.
 Many times, the friendships you’ll make at NYLT will continue beyond the end of the course, and you’ll see your new buddies at council or district camporees, summer camp, etc.

 4. Expect to learn a lot.
-NYLT is an intensive course, largely because so much leadership training and hands-on experience is packed into just one short week.
+NYLT is an intensive course, largely because so much leadership training and hands-on experience are packed into just one short week.
 There will be times when the entire course is gathered together for presentations, and times when you’ll get the chance to put the skills you’ve learned into action.
 You’ll want to bring a notebook to take some notes.

 6. Expect to use everything on the packing list.
 After you apply and are accepted to NYLT, you’ll be mailed a packing list.
 Make sure that you have everything listed, as you will probably use it all.